 As of today.
 Ross has made remarkable and steady progress.
 He’s dropped 50 pounds.
-That might not seem like a lot of excess weight, but go and lift a couple of dumbbells at a gym sometime and then tell me that shedding 50 pounds isn’t impressive.
+That might not seem like a lot of excess weight, but go and lift a couple of dumbbells at a gym some time and then tell me that shedding 50 pounds isn’t impressive.

 Earlier, I wrote that Ross was an inspiration.
-He’s not just that so much for the weight loss, even though most of can appreciate the pain it took to drop of 485 to 435.
+He’s not just that so much for the weight loss, even though most of us can appreciate the pain it took to drop from 485 to 435.
 What I admire most in him is the brutal honesty with himself and with us, and the conscious decision he made to make changes in his life, and then share them in the hope others might also benefit.
 I felt the connection.

 When I started this webpage three years ago, I thought deeply about what I wanted my motto to be which would, in a few short words, sum up my philosophy of life.
 It took some research, but I found it.
 There, affixed to the top page reads, “faber est quisque fortunae suae,” a Latin phrase which loosely translated means, “every man is the artisan of his good fortune.”
-In other words, we can control our destiny, if we put out minds to it.
-By inference, we can also change society, and the world.
+In other words, we can control our destiny, if we put our minds to it.
+By inference, we can also change society and the world.
 I’m convinced of that, which forms the basis of secular-humanism.

 Alas, we cannot control many important things that shape our lives — like race, nationality, what economic class we’re born into, what health ailments we inherit from our ancestors, invasions, plagues, wars, and a host of other genetic and extraneous factors.
-But we can control our own actions and try to make differences.
+But we can control our own actions and try to make difference.

 It all begins not just with a single step forward, but a decision to do something.
 Ross Leitz has done that, and a whole lot more.